martinkirch/rivendell2beets/README.md

 It uses the "Artist" and "Title" tags from RDLibrary to re-tag files.
 It also uses [acoustid](https://acoustid.org) to hopefully fix missing tags or wrong tags like `[new cart]`.

+This is intended for big music libraries (over 10k carts) that have lived a long time in Rivendell.
+In perticular we translate Rivendell's importation date: if you've keep on importing music to Rivendell until the migration, you'll still be able to filter recent tracks with a beets filter like `added:-3m..` (added 3 months ago).

 ## Before starting

 Identify where your Rivendell installation is storing its sounds (typically `/srv/rivendell/snd`).